sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

     return column_name, numObj, minValue, maxValue, mean, stdev, Q1, median, Q3, IQR
 ```

-An option is to print the results using a f-string with labels:
+If you wish to print the results using a f-string:

 ```ruby
     # Print the results with their respective labels